Ronnie76er/ronalleva/_posts/2010-03-29-cloned-a-git-svn-clone-now-git-svn-fetch-fails.markdown

 saying to remove the .ref files from your svn directory, which also proves fruitless.
-The fix: modify the .git/svn/.metadata file so that the branches-maxRev and tags-maxRev equals the latest commit revision in svn.Â  So it should look like this after you are done:
+The fix: modify the .git/svn/.metadata file so that the branches-maxRev and tags-maxRev equals the latest commit revision in svn.
+So it should look like this after you are done:
     ; This file is used internally by git-svn
     ; You should not have to edit it
     [svn-remote "svn"]
-    Â reposRoot = (svn server name)
+     reposRoot = (svn server name)
-    Â uuid = c08781d2-f03e-0410-8c7c-e884ea3e41f3
+     uuid = c08781d2-f03e-0410-8c7c-e884ea3e41f3
-    Â branches-maxRev = 17224
+     branches-maxRev = 17224
-    Â tags-maxRev = 17224
+     tags-maxRev = 17224

 Where 17224 was our latest revision.
 I got the idea from git-svn's webpage, where it states: